 Glanmore is an excellent example of Second Empire architecture in Canada.
-The home was built in 1883 for banker J.P.C.
+The home – now a regional museum – was built in 1883 for banker J.P.C.
 Phillips.
 Interiors feature ornate frescoed ceilings, suspended staircases and intricate woodwork.
-During Doors Open, see the Unmasking Influenza exhibition to learn more about the 1918-19 Spanish Flu pandemic and its lasting impact on Canadian society.
+During Doors Open, see the Unmasking Influenza exhibition to learn more about the 1918-19 Spanish flu pandemic and its lasting impact on Canadian society.

 - Partial wheelchair access